zephyrproject-rtos/zephyr/boards/arm/mimxrt1064_evk/doc/index.rst

 external flashes on this board so you must reconfigure the board for one of the following debug probes instead.

+.. _Using LinkServer:

+        1. Install the :ref:`linkserver-debug-host-tools` and make sure they are in your search path.
+        2. To update the debug firmware, please follow the instructions on `MIMXRT1064-EVK Debug Firmware`

 .. _Using J-Link RT1064:

 Using J-Link